Internet in North Korea: Hackers

 South Korean No Cut News has reported that the North Korean government trains computer hackers in Kim Chaek University of Technology and Kim Il-sung University to earn money overseas.
 A group of North Korean hackers based in Shenyang, China, developed and sold auto-programs (programs that allow player characters to earn experience and in-game currency while the player does none of the work) for an online game Lineage and a South Korean citizen was arrested in May 2011 for purchasing it.

 In December 2014, North Korea was accused of a hack attack on Sony Pictures Entertainment.
-From 19–21 December, North Korea experienced technical difficulties with Internet access.
-On December 22, North Korea suffered a complete Internet link failure, resulting in loss of Internet access from outside the country for which the United States is suspected.
+From 19 to 21 December, North Korea experienced technical difficulties with Internet access.
+On 22 December, North Korea suffered a complete Internet link failure, resulting in loss of Internet access from outside the country for which the United States is suspected.
 On 23 December, nine hours after the outage, the country regained Internet access, albeit "partial and potentially unstable with other websites still inaccessible."
 On 22–24 December, North Korea experienced seven more Internet outages, including two on 23 December.
 On 27 December, the country experienced an outage on Internet (the third time of the year) and a mobile network.
 A similar outage, lasting for one and a half days, occurred in March 2013.

+Cloud hosting

+In December 2023, it was discovered on the cloud.star.net.kp domain to have an exposed Nextcloud instance which was hosted in North Korea.
+That instance has since been taken offline.

+In August 2024, over 30 gigabytes of data from that instance scraped by anonymous users (due to it having authentication issues) was leaked to the Internet.
+In that data leak was discovered tons of animation data (most likely from SEK Studio) for shows for Prime Video and HBO Max, which was previously disclosed to journalists.